 We should consider that RCM is to follow a structured procedure, by using logic trees, to obtain a maintenance plan that provides maximum reliability with minimum cost.

 5. Training of stakeholders.
 RCM training to all stakeholders is the best way to avoid false expectations and to ensure we are doing true RCM.

-Training must be in different levels of intensity depending on the degree of involvement of stakeholders; it must provide a culture of reliability in the organization and make clear goals, scope, level of detail and possible results.
-Training should provide a deep knowledge of the procedure to members of analysis and implantation teams.
+Training must be at different levels of intensity depending on the degree of involvement of stakeholders; it must provide a culture of reliability in the organization and make clear goals, scope, level of detail and possible results.
+Training should provide deep knowledge of the procedure to members of analysis and implantation teams.

 Also, all the new functional failures, that are not included in the RCM plan, and regular system failures must be analyzed by RCA and must be included in the maintenance plan.

 RCM 7: Spare parts optimization